-Brief overview of immune-oncology
+Brief overview of immuno-oncology

 It is well established that the main cells of the immune system that are either assisting or directly involved in attacking cancer cells are a specific subset of dendritic cells (DCs), type 1 macrophages (M1Φs), natural killer cells (NKs), gamma-delta antigen receptor expressing T lymphocytes (γδTs), natural killer T lymphocytes (NKTs), (tumour-antigen specific) CD4 expressing type 1 helper T lymphocytes (Th1s) and (tumour-antigen specific) CD8 expressing cytotoxic T lymphocytes (CTLs)¹.
 Of these, CTLs are the most crucial cells, since they have the ability with their T-cell (antigen) receptor (TCR) to specifically recognize tumour cells (through the expression of tumour specific antigens on these cells), bind to them and kill them through the release of cytotoxic compounds.

 As part of this Type I immune response, tumour-antigen presenting cDC1s stimulate the generation of activated tumour-antigen specific Th1s and CTLs.
 With the assistance of such generated Th1s, these CTLs mature further and multiply extensively to become real ‘fighting machines’ which migrate from the location where they were generated by cDC1s (often in a lymph node) to the tumour.
 Inside the tumour they recognize tumour cells that express tumour-antigens by using CTL’s tumour-antigen specific TCR with which they bind to the tumour cells.
-Such binding leads to the activation of the CTL, which then starts to release their cytotoxic molecules (cytotoxins), such as perforins and granzymes.
+Such binding leads to the activation of the CTL, which then starts to release its cytotoxic molecules (cytotoxins), such as perforins and granzymes.
 Perforins make holes in the outer membranes of the tumour cells through which the granzymes (highly aggressive enzymes) enter the inside of the tumour cells and kill them.

 Of the above other listed immune cells involved in anti-cancer activity, NKs likely play the second most important role2.
 In contrast to CTLs they can recognize tumour cells in the absence of expressed tumour-antigens.
 Through specific receptors NKs can bind to tumour cells and recognize tumour-related changes in the molecular make-up of molecules expressed by tumour cells (e.g. reduction of classical MHC class I molecules or increase of nonclassical MHC class I-related molecules caused by DNA damage and cell stress).
 Such changes activate NKs into (i) the production of perforins and granzymes and (ii) the triggering of a cascade of special ‘suicide’ molecules within the tumour cells; both pathways leading to the death of the tumour cell.
 Activated cDC1s also play a crucial role in further assisting activated NKs into becoming aggressive ‘fighting machines’.